New York’s personal injury law firmClick For Your Free Consulation

 The personal representative may file a survivorship action in addition to a wrongful death lawsuit.
 The survival action seeks damages for the pain and suffering the decedent experienced before dying.
 Compensation is not available if the person died instantly and was not aware of the pain and suffering.

 The compensation from a wrongful death lawsuit is paid to the deceased’s beneficiaries.
-These funds are not subject to the claims against the estate.
+These funds are not subject to claims against the estate.

 However, proceeds from a survivorship action are subject to claims against the person’s estate.
 The family may or may not receive the money from a survivorship action if legal claims are filed against the estate.